-IMMEDIATE 2022-2024 SHORT TO MEDIUM TERM 2025-2027 Regulatory Framework " Immediately establish a new Aged Care Act that incorporates palliative care. " Aged Care Quality Standards reviewed and updated, including standards around the delivery of palliative care. " All home care services that provide palliative and end-of-life care are accredited by the Australian Government.
-Service Delivery AGED CARE " All aged care providers delivering palliative care as per the updated Standards and Act. " 2023 - the new at-home care program includes a palliative care category. " Australian Government to work with state and territory Governments to introduce Local Hospital Network-led multidisciplinary outreach services, which include palliative care specialists and outreach services. " Older Persons Mental Health Services funded to provide outreach services in residential and home aged care. " Immediate investment in services to provide palliative care for people with dementia. " The National Health Reform Agreement updated to include: An explicit statement of the respective roles and responsibilities of approved aged care providers and State and Territory health care providers to deliver health care to people receiving aged care; and Explicit commitments by state and territory governments to provide access by people receiving aged care to state and territory government-based health services (including palliative care services). " Aged care providers have the resources to provide appropriate palliative care for people with dementia.
-Assessment and Referral " People with a terminal diagnosis of less than three months are eligible for immediate referral to services by My Aged Care. " People with a terminal diagnosis of less than six months are given the highest priority level for an assessment. " People with a terminal diagnosis of less than six months are given the highest priority level when entering the National Prioritisation System.
+IMMEDIATE 2022-2024 SHORT TO MEDIUM TERM 2025-2027 " INPROGRESS The new Aged Care Act incorporates palliative care. " IMPROGRESS Aged Care Quality Standards reviewed and updated, including standards relating to the delivery of palliative care. " Ongoing review of aged care reform, in particular to identify undesirable consequences. " All home care services that provide palliative and end-of-life care are accredited by the Australian Government.
+Service Delivery AGED CARE " All aged care providers deliver palliative care as per the updated Standards and Act. " 2023 - the new in-home care program includes a palliative care category. " Australian Government to work with state and territory Governments to introduce Local Hospital Network-led multidisciplinary outreach services, which include palliative care specialists and outreach services. " Older Persons Mental Health Services funded to provide outreach services in residential and home aged care. " Immediate investment in services to provide palliative care for people with dementia from time of diagnosis and to ensure implementation of the National Dementia Action Plan in 2023-2024.
+The National Health Reform Agreement updated to include: An explicit statement of the respective roles and responsibilities of approved aged care providers and State and Territory health care providers to deliver health care to people receiving aged care; and Explicit commitments by state and territory governments to provide access by people receiving aged care to state and territory government-based health services (including palliative care services).
+Aged care providers have the resources to provide appropriate palliative care for people with dementia.
+Assessment and Referral " People with a prognosis of less than three months are eligible for immediate referral to services by My Aged Care. " People with a prognosis of less than six months are given the highest priority level for an assessment. " People with a prognosis of less than six months are given the highest priority level when entering the National Prioritisation System.